spatialos/gdk-for-unity/docs/modules/qbi-helper/interest-template.md

 var interestTemplate = InterestTemplate.Create()
     .AddQueries<Position.Component>(query1, query2);

-// Add the Interest component to an entity template var entityTemplate = new EntityTemplate();
+// Create an entity template and add components to it var entityTemplate = new EntityTemplate();

-...
-entityTemplate.AddComponent(interestTemplate.ToSnapshot(), WorkerUtils.UnityGameLogic);
+// Add the Interest component to the entity template entityTemplate.AddComponent(interestTemplate.ToSnapshot(), WorkerUtils.UnityGameLogic);
 ```